Posted on

 Your digestive system is an integral part of your body and overall health.

-All the nutrients you take in have to go through the digestive process to be broken down and assimilated, so each cell can get what it needs to function optimally.
+All the nutrients you consume must undergo the digestive process to be broken down and assimilated, so that each cell can obtain what it needs to function optimally.
 Understanding the basic workings of your digestive system can be a daunting task, but it’s fundamental to understanding how your body functions and maintains your overall health.

 The Digestive System is a group of organs that work together to convert food into energy and basic nutrients to feed the entire body.
 It’s an incredible process that happens every time you eat something, and it’s essential to your survival.
 Without a functioning digestive system, your body wouldn’t be able to extract the nutrients it needs to function.